CleverRaven/Cataclysm-DDA/doc/TILESET.md

 ## Terminology

+### Tileset
-* tileset - a package of graphic images for the game.
+a package of images for the game.

+### Sprite
-* sprite - an image that represents one game entity.
+an image that represents one game entity.

+### Tile
+TODO

+### Tilesheet
-* tilesheet - a collection of sprites with the same size and offset combined into one image file.
+a collection of sprites with identical size and offset composited into one image file that the game will read.

+### `tile_config.json` file
-* `tile_config.json` - file that describes how to map the contents of tilesheets to game entities in a machine-readable way.
+machine-readable description mapping the contents of tilesheets to game entities.

+### `tileset.txt` file
-* `tileset.txt` - file that contains tileset metadata.
+tileset metadata.

+### Tile entry
+JSON description that describes what sprites are used for what game entities and how.

-## Compositing Tilesets
+### Compositing Tileset
-Since October 2019 tilesets can be stored as directories of individual sprite files and JSON config files that use sprite file names without `.png` extensions as IDs thanks to the `tools/gfx_tools/compose.py`, a Python script that combines sprites into tilesheets and compiles a `tile_config.json` for all of them.
-It:

-1. Searches tileset `pngs_*` subdirectories for sprite files and JSON configuration files which contain `tile_entries`.
-2. Creates mappings of sprite file names to indices.
-3. Merges these sprite files into tilesheets.
-4. Changes all sprite file name references in the `tile_entries` to indices.
-5. And compiles a `tile_config.json` for these tilesheets.

-It requires `pyvips` module.

-The original sprite files and `tile_entry` JSON files are preserved.
+tileset that is stored as directories of individual sprites and tile entries.

+### compose.py
+a Python script that creates a package suitable for game from a compositing tileset.
+Requires `pyvips` module.

-### directory structure
+### Image directory
-Each compositing tileset has one or more directories in it with a name that starts with `pngs_`, such as `pngs_tree_32x40` or `pngs_overlay`.
-These are the image directories.
-All sprites in an image directory must have the same height and width and will be merged into a single tilesheet.

-It is recommended that tileset developers include the sprite dimensions in the image directory name, but this is not required.  `pngs_overlay_24x24` is preferred over `pngs_overlay` but both are allowed.
-As each image directory creates its own tilesheet, and tilesheets should be as large as possible for performance reasons, tileset developers are strongly encouraged to minimize the number of image directories.

-Each image directory contains a hierarchy of subdirectories, `tile_entry` JSON files, and sprite files.
-There is no restriction on the arrangement or names of these files, except for `tile_entry` JSON files for expansion tilesheets must be at the top level of the image directory.
-Subdirectories are not required but are recommended to keep things manageable.
+tileset subdirectory named by `pngs_{tilesheet_name}_{sprite_width}x{sprite_height}` template, such as `pngs_tree_32x40` or `pngs_overlay_32x32`.
+Their number should be minimized for better performance.
+Only tile entries for expansion tilesheets must be at the top level of the image directory, otherwise there are no specific requirements to placement of sprites and other tile entries within an image directory.

+## JSON Schema

-#### `tile_entry` JSON
+### `tile_entry` JSON
 Each `tile_entry` JSON is a dictionary that describes how to map one or more game entities to one or more sprites.
 The simplest version has a single game entity, a single foreground sprite, an *optional* background sprite, and a rotation value.
 For instance:
 ```C++
 {                                           // this is an object and doesn't require a list